 Each room has been restored to its original condition, and is filled with antiques and memorabilia from this era.
 Mangowine is a historical Western Australian treasure and will be one of the highlights of your visit to Nungarin.

-Nungarin is a four hour drive east of Perth.
+Nungarin is a 4 hour drive east of Perth.
 There are a range of beautiful historic buildings in the region including McCorry’s Old Hotel, the Post Office, Woolshed Hotel and the Anglican Church.